Director of the Thurgood Marshall Civil Rights Center, J.D., Georgetown University

 Hansford will “put his passion and knowledge to work to empower marginalized communities.”

-Justin Hansford is joining the Howard law faculty as Associate Professor of Law and Executive Director of the new Thurgood Marshall Civil Rights Center.
+Justin Hansford is joining the Howard law faculty as Professor of Law and Executive Director of the new Thurgood Marshall Civil Rights Center.
 Professor Hansford was previously a Democracy Project Fellow at Harvard University, a Visiting Professor of Law at Georgetown University Law Center, and an Associate Professor of Law at Saint Louis University.
 He has a B.A. from Howard University and a J.D. from Georgetown University Law Center, where he was a founder of the Georgetown Journal of Law and Modern Critical Race Perspectives.
 Professor Hansford also has received a Fulbright Scholar award to study the legal career of Nelson Mandela, and served as a clerk for Judge Damon J. Keith on the United States Court of Appeals for the Sixth Circuit.

 Professor Hansford is a leading scholar and activist in the areas of critical race theory, human rights, and law and social movements.
 He is a co-author of the forthcoming Seventh Edition of Race, Racism and American Law, the celebrated legal textbook that was the first casebook published specifically for teaching race related law courses.
 His interdisciplinary scholarship has appeared in academic journals at various universities, including Harvard, Georgetown, Fordham, and the University of California at Hastings.